Capgemini/xrm-datamigration/README.md

 <img src="./.attachments/UnblockZipScreen.jpg" width="700">

-As part of the package there are a number of examples in the Demo Scenarios folder
+As part of the package there are a number of examples in the Demo Scenarios folder.
+Please visit the [Examples](https://github.com/Capgemini/xrm-datamigration/wiki/Examples) wiki page for more details on the examples

 <img src="./.attachments/DemoScenariosScreen.jpg" width="700">

-To execute a scenario navigate to the Capgemini.Xrm.Datamigration.Examples.exe.config file and edit the file
+To execute a scenario navigate to the Capgemini.Xrm.Datamigration.Examples.exe.config file and edit the file.
+You can create your own scenarions by adding aditional DemoScenarios folders and creating your own configuration files.

 <img src="./.attachments/ConfigFileScreen.jpg" width="700">